soyjuanmacias/bishop/README.md

 `/items/:id`

-In this case, we want to response with the next structure:
+In this case, we want to reply with the following structure:
 ```
 {
     "id": "some-id",
     "image": "://url/to/image",
     "name": "whatever",
-    "url": "://url/to/more/information"
 }

 ```

-As our `drivers` API doesn't have any images we can return, we are going to display an `url` for their wikipedia site.
+As our `drivers` API doesn't have any images, we are going to display the `url` for their wikipedia sites.

 ## Tips
 - You can check API response structure in the root url provided or: